top of page

 ARTISTS

-The Play Society convenes artists/teachers from around the world —
+The Play Society convenes artists/teachers from around the world

-to performance and creation, united by an ethos of play.
+united by an ethos of play and collaboration.

 JUSTINE WOLF WILLIAMS

-Internationally, Justine has presented new work at the Sibiu International Theater Festival, National Arts Festival in South Africa, and has collaborated with companies in France, Poland, Israel, Macedonia, Brazil and South Africa.
+Internationally, Justine has presented new work at the Sibiu International Theater Festival, the National Arts Festival in South Africa, and has collaborated with companies in France, Poland, Israel, Macedonia, Brazil and South Africa.
 She has completed residencies and fellowships with Queer|Art, New Georges, Lighthouse Film Festival, The Orchard Project and NY Women in Film & Television, and is currently writing a book on Play.

 KATIE DOWN

 Her music intersects the realms of sound art, free improvisation, folk, Jazz, and "world" music.
 Her homemade and constructed instruments include glass percussion, toys, broken things, and steel cello.
 She also plays ukuleles of all shapes and sizes, and likes to sing with people.
-Her band The Ukuladies performs original comic tunes and lots of bawdy songs from the 20s and 30s.
+Her band, The Ukuladies, performs original comic tunes and lots of bawdy songs from the 20s and 30s.

 Katie is an accomplished theater-maker and collaborator, and has created numerous sound scores for theatre, dance, and independent films.
-Her sound designs for theatre and dance have garnered Drama Desk nominations and an award for best sound design from The Connecticut Critic's Circle for her work at Long Wharf Theatre.
-She is the recipient of several grants, artist residencies, and composer commissions including the Mid-Atlantic Arts Foundation, The Jerome Foundation, BAM, Watermill, Chashama, Music Omi, and Meet the Composer.
+Her sound designs for theatre and dance have garnered Drama Desk nominations and an award for best sound design from Connecticut Critic's Circle for her work at Long Wharf Theatre.
+She is the recipient of several grants, artist residencies, and composer commissions, including Mid-Atlantic Arts Foundation, Jerome Foundation, BAM, Watermill, Chashama, Music Omi, and Meet the Composer. â€‹

 She hosts and curates workshops and events at Sound Well Barn in Upstate NY, an intimate artist retreat center she co-founded that convenes people around creativity and well-being.